Reratilwe/pdsnd_github/README.md

 ### Revision for submission
 Rev1.1 -This is a resubmit for the project.
 The first submission is Rev1.0

-### Suggestions of free softwares to use to edit and run GIT commands and update  changes remotely
+### Software Suggestions
-Atom and VSC (Visual Studio Code)
+Atom and VSC (Visual Studio Code) are software that can be used to edit the text and run GIT commands.
+Changes are added to the remote repository when running the software.